nirlahori/shell-utils/README.md

 # shell-utils
-A repository for Shell Utility Programs
+A repository for OS Utilities such as ls.